Tips for Avoiding Budget Problems

 With a professional management company, the community manager typically creates a draft of the budget for the Board to review.

 2. Look at the past before planning the future

 Rather than start by projecting expenses, it’s best to start the budget planning process by reviewing the current and prior fiscal years.
-Compile detailed information on previous operational spending, so that an accurate analysis can be performed.
-This is also a good time for a refresher on governing documents to ensure the community association is aware of its responsibilities and on contracts, to determine if automatic increases are built in or will need to be renegotiated.
+Compile detailed information on previous operational spending to perform an accurate analysis.
+This is also a good time for a refresher on governing documents to ensure the community association is aware of its responsibilities and on contracts to determine if automatic increases are built in or will need to be renegotiated.

 3. Check your Reserve